golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 # 3: Line

 * 3.1.
+Line Readings
+* 3.2.
 Line Exercises
-* 3.2.
+* 3.3.
 Offset Curve Composition
-* 3.3.
+* 3.4.
 Taking A Line for A Walk (3D)

 ---